-- Use RPi High Quality Camera on Jetson Nano
+- 3. Raspberry Pi High Quality Camera on Nano and Jetson Xavier NX

 This HQ camera comes with an IR cut-off filter to block the infrared and “ensure the outdoor photos look more natural.”
 A common board-level camera depends on the lens for the IR sensitivity, more specifically, on the IR filter at the bottom of the lens.
 However, the IR filter of the RPi HQ camera is glued to the lens holder, or in the official term, on the “main housing.”
 That assembly is similar to our camera modules with switchable IR-cut filters, except that it’s not switchable.